 On December 17, 2004, Perficient, Inc. (the "Company"), Perficient ZettaWorks, Inc., a Delaware corporation and a wholly-owned subsidiary of Perficient (the "Acquisition Sub") and ZettaWorks LLC ("ZettaWorks"), a Texas limited liability company, entered into an Asset Purchase Agreement (the "Purchase Agreement") pursuant to which Acquisition Sub acquired substantially all of the assets and assumed certain liabilities of ZettaWorks (the "Acquisition").
 The Acquisition closed on December 20, 2004.
-The total consideration paid in the Acquisition is \$11.4 million, which amount includes approximately \$2.9 million in cash and approximately \$7.8 million worth of the Company's common stock (1,193,179 shares of the Company's common stock), based on the average closing price of the Company's common stock for the three trading days immediately preceding the acquisition, and transaction costs of approximately \$0.7 million.
+The total consideration paid in the Acquisition is \$11.4 million, which amount includes approximately \$2.9 million in cash, approximately \$7.8 million worth of the Company's common stock (1,193,179 shares of the Company's common stock), based on the average closing price of the Company's common stock for the three trading days immediately preceding the acquisition, and transaction costs of approximately \$0.7 million.
 The following unaudited pro forma condensed combined statement of operations gives effect to the acquisition by the Company of ZettaWorks.
 This acquisition was accounted for as a purchase business combination.
 The consideration paid in the Acquisition has been preliminarily allocated to the tangible and identifiable intangible assets acquired and liabilities assumed according to their estimated respective fair values, with the excess purchase consideration being allocated to goodwill at the closing of the transaction.
 These unaudited pro forma condensed combined financial statements have been prepared from the historical consolidated financial statements of the Company and ZettaWorks and should be read in conjunction therewith.
-The historical operating results of ZettaWorks reflected in the pro forma statements of ZettaWorks included elsewhere herein.
-Operating results of ZettaWorks are included in operating results of the Company's condensed combined financial statements as of December 20, 2004.
+The historical operating results of ZettaWorks reflected in the pro forma statement of operations do not include amounts of the Australian subsidiary of ZettaWorks.
+Those amounts are included in the historical financial statements of ZettaWorks included elsewhere herein.
+Operating results of ZettaWorks are included in operating results of the Company's condensed combined financial st

 On June 18, 2004, the Company consummated the acquisition of Meritage Technologies, Inc. ("Meritage"), a Delaware corporation, by merging our wholly owned subsidiary Perficient Meritage, Inc., a Delaware corporation, with and into Meritage.
-Meritage survived the merger as our direct wholly owned subsidiary, under the name "Perficient Meritage, Inc." The Company paid approximately \$7.1 million consisting of approximately \$2.9 million in cash, assumed debt of approximately \$2.4 million, and issued 1,168,219 shares of the Company's common stock, subject to adjustments, which are not expected to be material.
+Meritage survived the merger as our direct wholly owned subsidiary, under the name "Perficient Meritage, Inc." The Company paid approximately \$10.4 million consisting of approximately \$2.9 million in cash, assumed debt of approximately \$2.4 million, approximately \$4.2 million worth of the Company's common stock (1,168,219 shares of the Company's common stock), and transaction costs of approximately \$0.9 million.
 The shares of common stock issued in connection with the merger were ascribed a value of \$3.595 per share, which was the average closing price of the Company's common stock for the 23 consecutive trading days ending on June 15, 2004, which value is consistent with the valuation under EITF-99-12, Determination of the Measurement Date for the Market Price of Acquired Securities Issued in a Purchase Business Combination.
-Approximately \$0.9 million in transaction costs have been incurred in relation to the acquisition.